Heprain/SEFFSal/README.md

 <!--  -->

-This official repository contains the source code, pre-trained, trained checkpoints, and evaluation toolbox of paper 'A Saliency Enhanced Feature Fusion based multiscale RGB-D Salient Object Detection Network'.
+This official repository contains the source code, pre-trained, trained checkpoints, and evaluation toolbox of the paper 'A Saliency Enhanced Feature Fusion based multiscale RGB-D Salient Object Detection Network'.
 The full paper could be found at [arXiv]().

-We invite all to contribute in making it more acessible and useful.
+We invite all to contribute to making it more accessible and useful.
 If you have any questions about our work, feel free to contact me via e-mail (qingy_zhao@163.com).

 <p align="center">
     <img src="pics/fm.png" width="600"  width="1200"/> <br />